Local and countywide services give information, advice and support to you if you have a:

 My care passport

-My care passport is for people with a learning disability.
-It tells staff about your needs and makes sure you get the right support if you go into hospital.
+My Care Passport is for people with a learning disability.
+It lets staff know what you need and helps you get the right help in hospital.

 My health passport